 - At $100, you get $100 per value unit

 - At $500, you get $500 per value unit

 IF the value that you get is constant, the relative price of the phone is higher the more that Apple raises the price.
 Now suppose that there are two users.
 One gets “1 value unit” and the other gets “5 value units”

 - The two users would see equal “relative price” at $100 and $500 respectively for the phone

 The value premium in the market works as follows:

 - The price is established by the market.

 - The scaling factor (what you divide by) is the book value of the company (essentially how much the assets of the company would cost to replace).

-The value premium states that companies with lower relative price outperform companies with higher relative price.
+The value premium states that companies with lower relative prices outperform companies with higher relative prices.
 Think of it this way: